Journal

 • Aim: lower residents' energy bills and operational carbon

-• Big focus on using "low carbon technologies" such as solar PV panels with battery storage, domestic hot water from individual Air Source Heat Pumps [ASHPs], preheated by Transpired Solar Collectors [TSCs] and Mechanical Ventilation with Heat Recovery Systems [MVHRs]
+• Big focus on using "innovative, low carbon technologies" such as solar PV panels with battery storage, domestic hot water from individual Air Source Heat Pumps [ASHPs], preheated by Transpired Solar Collectors [TSCs] and Mechanical Ventilation with Heat Recovery Systems [MVHRs]

 • No PHPP modelling